Olster1/olster1.github.io/md_files/create_direct_x_11.md

 We declare a struct call winClass of type WINDCLASSEXW.
 Notice we’re using the W versions of the WinAPI functions.
 There is also the A type.
 The difference is that the W type support Unicode strings (W meaning wide characters or 2 bytes per character), whereas the A type only support ANSI characters (non unicode, with only 1 byte per character).
 So to be more up to date we’re using the W functions.
 There are two other things we’ll add to support unicode:

-1. Put the define unicode at the top of our file.
+1. Put the define unicode at the top of our file (above #include windows.h).
 This tells other windows functions we’re supporting unicode so please help us.

+#CODE
+#define UNICODE
+#include <windows.h>
+#ENDCODE

 2. Put L before a string literal.
 This tells the compiler to treat the string as a wide string (2 bytes per character).
 This looks like this L”MyWindowClass”.